Upcoming Meeting – Our next meeting will be at Purdue University Chemistry Dept Glass Shop.

 NEW REGISTRATION PROCESS

-It’s time to renew your annual membership in the section.
+It’s time to renew or start your annual membership in the section.
 We depend on your membership to keep our doors open.

 Membership has it’s benefits.